-The State offers prescription drug coverage through a separate plan from your medical plan.
+The State offers prescription drug coverage through a separate plan; it is not included in your medical plan.
 To have prescription drug coverage you must enroll in it.

-The prescription drug plan is administered by Express Scripts.
-After you elect coverage, you will receive an ID card to present when you have your prescriptions filled.
+The prescription drug plan is administered by CVS Caremark.
+After you elect coverage, you will receive an ID card to present when you have your prescriptions filled at the participating pharmacy of your choice.